 How well is the Green Belt working?

 The question of whether the Green Belt is working well, which is often tied up with questions of how to meet the need for housing, can prove contentious.
 Some commentators argue that the protections afforded by the Green Belt are too weak, and inappropriate development can encroach on the Green Belt, while others argue that the protections are too strong, and get in the way of building sufficient housing and so limit economic growth.

-The Select Committee on Communities and Local Government published a report on the operation of the National Planning Policy Framework (NPPF) in December 2014.
-The committee concluded that there had been inappropriate development and local authorities should be encouraged to review their Green Belts:
+The Select Committee on Communities and Local Government published a report on the operation of the NPPF in December 2014, concluding that there had been inappropriate development and local authorities should be encouraged to review their Green Belts.